Scammer Anna claims to be from Global PC Helpline, and certainly that site seems to be confused about what it is and where it operates from.

 Another day, another support scam call.
 It appears that one of my PCs has been sending out messages to India again about system problems.
 I don’t know why it would rather talk about its problems to a call centre in Uttar Pradesh rather than just pop up an error message to me.
 Does it feel I’m working it too hard? ;-)

-‘Anna’ claimed to be from Global PC Helpline, and gave me a UK phone number 0800-0148910 which does indeed correspond to the Global PC Helpline page for the UK at http://globalpchelpline.com/uk/.
-She also told me that my PC was sending out messages about system errors, and tried to pull the CLSID gambit on me, then put the phone down when she realized I wasn’t buying it and tried to get her to tell me what she thought the ASSOC program really does.
+‘Anna’ claimed to be from Global PC Helpline, and gave me a UK phone number – 0800-0148910 – which did indeed correspond to a page for the UK claiming to belong to a company of the same name.
+15 months on, however, that URL is unreachable.
+(That number has been reported many times on services like Who Calls Me? as being cited by scammers as a number to ring them back on, but at least one company has claimed in the past that scammers are maliciously directing victims to use its helpline number to call back on.)
+‘Anna’ also told me that my PC was sending out messages about system errors, and tried to pull the CLSID gambit on me, then put the phone down when she realized I wasn’t buying it and tried to get her to tell me what she thought the ASSOC command really does.

-While this was clearly a scam call, I can’t, of course, prove beyond all doubt that she was calling from Global PC Helpline, and in fact Caller ID was disabled.
+While this was clearly a scam call, I can’t, of course, prove beyond all doubt that she was really calling from Global PC Helpline, and in fact Caller ID was disabled (as is usually the case – calls show as International or Withheld when I receive them).

 However, after taking a quick look at the GPCHL website, if they’ll excuse the familiarity, it includes some interesting features.
-While the company is claimed to have been founded in Magnolia TX in January 2009, whois data are not entirely consistent with that claim:
+While the company is claimed to have been founded in Magnolia TX in January 2009, whois data at the time this article were posted were not exactly consistent with that claim, being registered with a company in India.
+The whois registration data for that domain have since changed: the data are published via Domains By Proxy, so we don’t know the identity of the current registrant.

 Anna also told me she was in India, when she was still answering my questions.